 A: You should prepare for the Music Theory Placement Exam, which will be given during orientation to determine which theory course you take in your first semester.
 Learn more about the exam and how to prepare for it.

-Q: I've been admitted as a graduate/professional student.
+Q: I've been admitted as a graduate or professional student.
 When will a receive my contract outlining my tuition hours?

-A: Incoming graduate/professional students receive contracts (by email) sometime on or around the second week of July.
+A: Incoming graduate or professional students receive contracts (by email) sometime on or around the second week of July.

 Q: Whom should I contact if I have academic advising questions over the summer?